 - i.
 The visit must occur outdoors.
 If the weather does not permit the Outdoor Visit to occur, the Residential Facility may postpone or cancel the visit or provide one of the other forms of visitation allowed by this Order in line with all listed requirements. - ii.
 In addition to symptom screening and asking other screening questions of all Visitors participating in an Outdoor Visit as required in Section 7 below, a Residential Facility must conduct temperature screening of all Visitors participating in an Outdoor Visit. - iii.
 If a Residential Facility uses a tent or other temporary structure in relation to an Outdoor Visit, the Residential Facility must follow the requirements of Health Officer Order No. C19-07h, including as that order is revised in the future.
-That order currently notes that operations under a tent, canopy, or other sun or weather shelter may occur only as long as no more than one side is of the structure is closed, allowing sufficient outdoor air movement. - 6.
+That order currently notes that operations under a tent, canopy, or other sun or weather shelter may occur only as long as no more than one side is of the structure is closed, allowing sufficient outdoor air movement. - 4.
 COVID-19 Prerequisites and Outbreak Restrictions.
-For Allowed Visitation, there are certain prerequisites that apply to different kinds of visits, and if there is a COVID-19 outbreak at the Residential Facility, there are certain visitation restrictions that apply until the outbreak is resolved.
-Note that any Residential Facility that has multiple units or floors may contact the Department of Public Health Outbreak Management Group ("OMG") for permission to treat each unit or floor as a separate Residential Facility for purposes of this Section 6.
-OMG may be reached by phone by calling 415-554-2830, selecting Option 1, and then following the prompts for Senior Care Facilities. - a.
-Prerequisites.
-For Facility Window Visits with an Open Window, Vehicle Visits with Open Windows, and Outdoor Visits: - i.
-No visit is allowed for any resident who has any of the COVID-19 Symptoms, is in isolation or quarantine related to COVID-19, or has a COVID-19 diagnosis; and ii.
-There must be an absence of new COVID-19 cases or SARS-CoV-2 infections in the Residential Facility for the preceding 14 days (including residents and staff) and the Residential Facility must not be in the surveillance period for an active outbreak.
+For Allowed Visitation, there are certain prerequisites that apply to different kinds of visits, and if there is a COVID-19 outbreak at the Residential Facility, there are certain visitation-Allowed Visitation.
+The term "Allowed Visitation" means an in-person visit or contact that occurs between a resident and a Visitor under this Section 4.
+This Order requires each Residential Facility to follow all visitation-related guidance issued by CDSS, including but not limited to CDSS's PIN 20-38-ASC and related guidance, including as that PIN, other PINs, and other related guidance are updated in the future.
+CDSS's PIN 20-38-ASC, and any update to that guidance, is incorporated into this Order by this reference.
+Note that PIN 20-38-ASC addresses the concept of necessary visitation, such as end-of-life/compassionate care visits and legally-necessary visits, as well as more routine visitation.
+Non-Essential Personnel should generally be excluded from visitation whenever possible except as allowed by CDSS guidelines (including but not limited to PIN 20-38-ASC and any future versions of that guidance).